Micoria/Deep-Learning-for-Eyes-Disease-Detection/README.md

 Project Overview
 The main goal of this project is to use deep learning techniques to classify retinal images from the iChallenge-PM dataset into two categories: Pathologic Myopia (PM) and Non-Pathologic Myopia.

-Table of Contents
-Environment Setup
-Dataset
-Dataset Structure
-Data Preprocessing
-Model
-Building the Model
-Training
-Result Visualization
-Individual Image Prediction
-Environment Setup
 The project is developed with the following environment:

 Python: 3.7
 IDE: PyCharm
 Deep Learning Framework: PyTorch
-Dataset: iChallenge-PM (Pathologic Myopia Detection) To get the dataset, visit the dataset link (Extraction code: 2357).
+Dataset: iChallenge-PM (Pathologic Myopia Detection) To get the dataset, visit the dataset link：https://drive.google.com/drive/folders/1ZRzShFSdCgugzasrJDTaRCjW8Nsf9Jih?usp=drive_link.

 Dataset
 1.1 Dataset Introduction